 Strong men build strong families, and strong families build strong churches.
 Brother Wesel believes that building better men will build a better Jubilee.
-For these reasons, he leads a Men's Bible study, every Monday evening at 6, at McDonalds located at 34th and Coulter.
-He also leads regualr mens outings such as campouts, fishing trips, disk golf games, and most anything that men enjoy doing for fellowship.
+He also leads regular men's outings such as campouts, fishing trips, disk golf games, and most anything that men enjoy doing for fellowship.

 Life Group Director

-Jeana Rankin has served Jubilee for 38 years doing various jobs from cleaning, media and sound, and music ministry as drummer.
+Jeana Rankin has served Jubilee for decades doing various jobs including media, sound, and music ministry as drummer.